Electronics notes/Diodes

 The basic introduction to semiconductor diodes is that they conduct one way, and not the other. (a little more precisely, have very high resistance in one direction and very low resistance in the other).

-That's may be enough knowledge for many applications around power (supplies), but around signals and in general (and power in specifics), there are some subtleties to their behaviour.
+That's may be enough knowledge for many applications around power, but around signals and in general (and power in specifics), there are some subtleties to their behaviour, and some additional uses.

 A diode is largely characterized by: